D3SOX/browser-audio-tools/README.md

   - Output: MP3, OGG, AAC (lossy) or WAV, FLAC, AIFF (lossless)
   - Configurable bitrate, sample rate, and channels
 - **Retag MP3**: Edit ID3v2 tags on existing MP3 files without re-encoding
+- **Audio Trimming**: Visually select a region, trim to it, and export in any supported format with optional silence removal (threshold + duration)
+- **Waveform Generator**: Customize colors, bar style, normalization, and background opacity; export a transparent or colored PNG waveform for the selected track
+- **Multi-file processing**: Most operations accept multiple files in one go, show per-file progress, and return a ZIP of all outputs

 ## Use cases